sailpoint-oss/developer.sailpoint.com/products/idn/docs/transforms/operations/get-reference-identity-attribute.md

 <p>&nbsp;</p>

-This transform gets the alternate phone number for the user identified as "corporate.admin."
+This transform gets the alternate phone number for the user identified as "corporate.admin".

 **Transform Request Body**: